 Large enough to require its own ZIP code, the iconic World Trade Center contained the world's tallest buildings when it was dedicated in 1973.
 More than 50,000 people worked in the buildings, with another 200,000 visiting each day before its destruction in a terrorist attack in 2001.
-Let's take a look at the history behind these well-known structures.

 Originally proposed at the close of World War II as a means to encourage trade in New York City, construction on a "world trade center" began at the 1960s, after the demolition of 164 buildings to make room for the new landmark.
-Dirt excavated from the site was used to create over 23 acres of land along the Hudson River, part of Battery Park City in lower Manhattan.
+Dirt excavated from the site was used to create over 23 acres (9 hectares) of land along the Hudson River, part of Battery Park City in lower Manhattan.

 A prominent piece of the New York City skyline, the twin towers were the first high-rises to utilize a vertical framed-tube structural system to compensate for the outside pressures from the wind.
 The architects designed the building with sky lobbies for express elevators to travel to, an innovative method to minimize the space they occupied.
 Overall, the building included 97 passenger and six freight elevators.

 The north column opened to residents in December 1970, though the top floors had yet to be completed.
 Tenants began moving into the south tower just over a year later, in January 1972.
 The two were officially completed and dedicated in April 1973.